thegetty/bronze-guidelines/content/vocabulary/shrinkage.md

 tags: vocabulary
 toc: false
 menu: false
-definition: 'The contraction of molten metal as it cools and solidifies after casting, resulting in a reduction of the overall dimensions of the cast as well as possible casting defects.
+definition: 'The contraction of molten metal as it cools and solidifies after casting, resulting in a reduction of the overall dimensions of the {% def "cast" %} as well as possible {% def "casting defects" %}.
 See [II.4§1.1.1](/vol-2/4/#S1.1.1).'
 lang:
   de: Schrumpfung
   fr: retrait